christophevg/bpmn-tools/docs/whats-in-the-box.md

   * Plane
   * Shape and Edge

-Most other XML tags are also available.
-BPMN Tools tries to remove as much of the clutter as possible and follows some conventions to allow you to focus on the essencials/bare minimum.
+Most other XML tags are also available. `bpmn-tools` tries to remove as much of the clutter as possible and follows some conventions to allow you to focus on the essencials/bare minimum.

 ## Simple Layouting